p-v-d-Veeken/sdm/doc/overview.md

 <a name="overview"></a>
 ## Overview
-The API for accessing a searchable encrpyted database/ This is part of a project for the Secure Data Management course.
+The API for accessing a searchable encrpyted database.
+This is part of a project for the Secure Data Management course.

 ### Version information